Gh0styTongue/TunesToX/README.md

 No image:

 - Creates a black 1280x720 video matching the length of your audio.
-- Adds the watermark.

 With image:

 - Uses your image as the video background.
-- Adds the watermark.

 ## Credits